 SaaS product definition

-SaaS, or software as a solution, stands for a cloud computing model.
-It is provided over the internet on a subscription basis, allowing users to use it on the web without installing it.
-It means that a customer can access the software needed and all its functionality on any device with a web browser and an Internet connection.
+SaaS, or software as a service, stands for a cloud computing model.
+It is provided over the Internet on a subscription basis, allowing you to use it on the web without installing it.
+This means that a customer can access the software needed and all its functionality on any device with a web browser and an Internet connection.

 • Salesforce;